Weeds

 - Combination Herbicides contain more than one post-emergent, nonselective herbicides (such as glyphosphate and imazapyr).

 - Glyphosphate is a post-emergent, nonselective, systemic herbicide—kills any actively growing plants that it contacts.
 Use carefully for spot-treatment only.
 Grass killers are post-emergent, selective herbicides that target grasses.
+Note that Glyphosate has been identified as a possible carcinogen.

 - Imazapyr is similar to glyphosate, but it breaks down very slowly so it will kill every plant it contacts and keep the ground sterile for up to one year.